W-Sanches94/cheat_sheet/cheat_sheet.md

 ```
 cd ..
-parent directory
+Return to parent directory
 ```

 ```
 cd -
-go back to last location. usefull when visiting deeply nested files and accidentaly returning to home directory for example.
+Return to last location. usefull when visiting deeply nested files and accidentaly returning to home directory for example.
 ```

 **Directory & file creation**

  It is crucial to follow the appropriate namning convetions to avoid errors.
-The two most popular convetions are:
+It is heavily not recommended to use "space" in file names.The two most popular convetions are:

  - snake_case